 - Material: A good everyday carry bag should be made from durable materials.
 You want something that will be difficult to tear or wear.
 You don’t want holes forming due to the friction and abrasive environment.
 If you have to rough it, you want something that can handle the sharp and pointy sticks and branches when you have to trudge through the woods.

 - Compartments: The more compartments your EDC bags have, the better.
 You’d be hard-pressed to carry everything when you have a couple of compartments or pockets.
 You need small pockets for small tools.
 You want a couple of large compartments to store other items like a laptop, clothes, and more.
+Make sure there is a quick access pocket for your most common EDC items!
 As long as everything is neatly packed and organized, you should be in good shape.

 - Straps: Do you want to hand carry a bag or sling on your back?
 For better versatility and hands-free functioning, the latter option should be the one you choose.
 You want adjustable straps that will fit your back while giving you excellent comfort.